nimishgautam/sweden-population/README.md

 #### Sources / References
-Please see the References.md file for full reference list
+Please see the [References file](References.md) for full reference list